aouataf-djillani/Course-reviews-Analysis-Pandas-Matplotlib/README.md

 - Time series analysis: rating by period
 - Positive and negative reviews
 - What day of the week are people the happiest...etc
+### Sample Visualization
+The following Web app visualization is achieved using justpy.
+It represents the day of the week where people are the happiest.
+It is identified by the day the course receives the highest ratings
 ![happist day](https://user-images.githubusercontent.com/54501663/167891683-b9a2bebe-2f69-4521-bdfd-eaa6d4d8aea3.png)